 1 avocado, sliced, optional

 Gather the ingredients.

-In a bowl, combine the diced, cooked chicken, cranberries, celery, onion, apple, and walnuts, if using.
+In a bowl, combine the chicken, cranberries, celery, red onion, apple, and walnuts, if using.

-In a cup or small bowl, combine 4 tablespoons of mayonnaise. the lemon juice, curry powder, if using, salt, and pepper.
+In a cup or small bowl, combine 4 tablespoons of mayonnaise, the lemon juice, curry powder, if using, and the salt and pepper.

 Stir the mayonnaise mixture into the chicken, adding more mayonnaise as needed for moisture and for flavor.

 Serve the chicken salad on lettuce-lined plates with slices of avocado.
 Or line bread with lettuce leaves and spread the chicken salad on the lettuce.